YourMobileGeek/100DaysOfCode2019/README.md

 * Day 74
   > Langton's ant representation working now.
 The mistake was initialising the array in the wrong way.
 I made static copies of each of the 2nd dimension.
 Fixed now

+* Day 75
+  > Exam preparation today.
+Took out time for a video on making websites and research for the next website (if choosing that)